Temple of Zeus, Olympia

-The Temple of Zeus at Olympia was an ancient Greek temple in Olympia, Greece, dedicated to the god Zeus.
+The Temple of Zeus was an ancient Greek temple in Olympia, Greece, dedicated to the god Zeus.
 The temple, built in the second quarter of the fifth century BC, was the very model of the fully developed classical Greek temple of the Doric order.

-Setting
+Construction

 The Temple of Zeus was built on an already ancient religious site at Olympia.
-The Altis, an enclosure with a sacred grove, open-air altars and the tumulus of Pelops, was first formed during the tenth and ninth centuries BC, Greece's "Dark Age", when the followers of Zeus had joined with the followers of Hera.
+The Altis, an enclosure with a sacred grove, open-air altars and the tumulus of Pelops, was first formed during the tenth and ninth centuries BC.
+The temple was constructed between c.
+472 and 456 BC.

-Architectural features

 The temple was of peripteral form with a frontal pronaos (porch), mirrored by a similar arrangement at the back of the building, the opisthodomos.
 The building sat on a crepidoma (platform) of three unequal steps, the exterior columns were positioned in a six by thirteen arrangement, two rows of seven columns divided the cella (inner chamber) into three aisles.
 An echo of the temple's original appearance can be seen in the Second Temple of Hera at Paestum, which closely followed its form.

 Pausanias visited the site in the second century AD and states that the temple's height up to the pediment was 68 ft, its breadth was 95 ft, and its length 230 ft.
 It was approached by a ramp on the east side.

-Because the main structure was of a local limestone that was unattractive and of poor quality, it was coated with a thin layer of stucco to give the appearance of marble so as to match the sculptural decoration.
+Because the main structure was of a local poros stone that was unattractive and of poor quality, it was coated with a thin layer of stucco to give the appearance of marble so as to match the sculptural decoration.
 It was roofed with tiles of Pentelic marble, cut thin enough to be translucent, so that on a summer's day, "light comparable to a conventional 20-watt bulb would have shone through each of the 1,000 tiles."

 From the edge of the roof projected 102 waterspouts or gargoyles in the shape of lion heads, of which 39 are extant.
 Incongruities in the styles of the spouts provide evidence that the roof was repaired during the Roman period.